 The tale of the tailless aeroplane is a remarkable one, of unsung genius, wilful ignorance, missed opportunities and seemingly avoidable tragedy.
 Only recently has it become possible to answer some of the questions that have long been in my mind and crystallise my suspicions, thanks largely to two resources; the purchase of the JW Dunne archive by the Science Museum and the tireless dedication of one of NASA's Chief Scientists, Albion Bowers.
 Although the latter owes little real debt to the former, the connection between their work is deep and compelling.

 JW Dunne built the world's first certified stable aeroplane, the D.5, to much acclaim.
 It had a tailless swept wing, flew as far back as 1910, used its wing endplates not as stabilising fins but winglets, and needed no rudder.
 His design theory became public knowledge in 1913.
-None of the 27 or so Dunne aeroplanes flown ever killed anybody, a remarkable achievement for the pioneer era.
+None of the 29 Dunne tailless types flown ever killed anybody, a remarkable achievement for the pioneer era.
 His D.8 was quite possibly the aerodynamically safest aeroplane ever flown.

-A generation later Reimar Horten worked steadily on the problem throughout the 1930s to the 1980s and rediscovered much that had been forgotten.
+A generation after Dunne, Reimar Horten worked steadily on the problem throughout the 1930s to the 1980s and rediscovered much that had been forgotten.
 Like Dunne, he was studiously ignored by the mainstream and his discoveries all but forgotten once more.
 What on Earth did Dunne and Horten's colleagues and successors in the field think they had been doing for the near-century following Dunne's widely publicised first official certification?

 Only a tiny handful of designers ever really knew what they were facing, understood the nature of the beast and kept safely within the limits of their own ignorance.
 Perhaps only Dunne achieved all three.
-He built that first certified stable machine largely through intuition driven by trial-and-error.
-Reimar Horten rediscoverd many of its secrets through somewhat more formal analysis coupled to that same intuition and created the first viable jet flying wing, though the evidence suggests that he never quite cracked the secret of the safe and stable aeroplane.
+He built that first certified stable machine largely through intuition driven by observation and endless trial-and-error.
+Reimar Horten rediscovered many of its secrets through somewhat more formal analysis coupled to that same intuition and created the first viable jet flying wing, though the evidence suggests that he never quite cracked the secret of the safe and stable aeroplane.

 The rest of those famous tailless names – GTR Hill, Alexander Lippisch, Jack Northrop and their ilk – remained unaccountably blind to the lessons of their forebears and contemporaries.
-Following the lead not of Dunne but of his debunked theoretical opponents Jose Weiss, Handley Page and Igor Etrich, their tailless aeroplanes never lost the need for a tail fin and, despite the presence of one or more such, gained the whole concept a reputation not for safety and stability but for caprice and lethality.
-The trail of dead test pilots they left in their wake is frankly horrific.
+Following the lead not of Dunne but of his debunked theoretical opponents Jose Weiss, Handley Page and Igo Etrich, their tailless aeroplanes never lost the need for a tail fin and, despite the presence of one or more such, gained the whole concept a reputation not for safety and stability but for caprice and lethality.
+The trail of dead test pilots many of them left in their wake is frankly horrific.
 Their global dominance amounts to a breathtaking institutionalised incompetence.

 Any practical flying machine must be able to accommodate a range of loading conditions.
 Throughout the flight, as payload shifts or is dropped, and fuel from various scattered tanks is burned, its centre of gravity moves around.
 At the same time, its centre of lift moves under the influence of varying flight conditions.
 For stable flight, these two centres must be kept in close alignment.
 The plane must be trimmed for level flight on takeoff and periodically adjusted throughout the flight.
 Like the elevators, the trim tabs need a good moment arm to act effectively.
-Indeed, the small trim tabs necessary are usually fitted to the larger elevators, or the whole elevator used for trimming.
+Indeed, the small trim tabs necessary are usually fitted to the larger elevators, or the whole elevator is used for trimming.

 But if there is no tail, how can this be done?
 Often it cannot, and many tailless aircraft suffer from a narrow CG range.
 They must be carefully loaded, the fuel tanks used up and/or munitions dropped in the right order, and so on.
 Any unusual payload may prove impossible or at best unsafe.
 In other words, they are of limited practicality.